stavis1/Pputida_PUF_predictions_paper/README.md

 the scripts in this section are listed in the order in which they were run.
 Note that this section is for the within-species structural similarity analysis that feeds into the guilt-by-association model not the between-species structural similarity analysis.

-**SLT01_trimAF.py:** Trims low confidence regions at the termini of proteins as a preprocessing step for alignment This script requires the proteins.dill file from SLT01_baselineDataSetup.py in the GBA integration section and a directory of .pdb files from the alphafold predicted protein structure database
+**SLT01_trimAF.py:** Trims low confidence regions at the termini of proteins as a preprocessing step for alignment This script requires the proteins.dill file from SLT01_baselineDataSetup.py in the GBA integration section and a directory of .pdb files from the Alphafold predicted protein structure database

 **SLT01_TMalignScheduler.py:** Runs TM-align on all *P. putida* proteins This script requires the directory of cleaned .pdb files from SLT01_trimAF.py